sakethpragallapati/Anime-Trivia-Showdown/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your proposed changes.

+## 📜 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## 💡 Acknowledgements
 - Inspired by the love for anime and the desire to create an engaging learning platform.
+- Thanks to all contributors and users for their support.